DuyguKeskek/mirca.github.io/_posts/2016-04-23-gsoc-astropy-week-one.md

 </p>

 <p style='text-align: justify;'>
 Frankly, this acceptance felt kind of a result of small steps that I have been taken in the past years...
+Many thanks goes surely to Marcelo Davanco, Moritz Gunther, and to the astropy development community ;-)
 </p>

 <p style='text-align: justify;'>